ZetaTwo/zetatwocom/_posts/ctf/2015-09-28-sectctf-writeup.md

 ![SEC-T 2015 CTF Final scoreboard](/assets/images/ctf/sect_scoreboard.png)

 It was a nice CTF and I was really happy with my performance.
 I managed to end up in fourth place, second best among the local players.
-Furthermore, two out of the three teams that beat me had at least one HFS member so I didn't feel too bad about that..
+Furthermore, two out of the three teams that beat me had at least one HFS member so I didn't feel too bad about that.

 This writeup will explain the challenges I solved.
 I try to keep the descriptions fairly brief so if you feel that you would like to know more details, please leave a comment.